Toxic workplace: Health and social impact

+Toxic workplaces negatively impact employee health by undermining social relationships and may reduce life expectancy.

 Prevention and resolution

 Interventions to address this negative behavior in the workplace should be undertaken carefully.
-While fixing the problem is something that is very important and will likely be very beneficial, it must be done in a way that doesn’t cause any extra trouble.
+Fixing the problem should be very important and will likely be very beneficial rather than causing any extra trouble.

 When toxic workers leave the workplace, it can improve the culture overall because the remaining staff becomes more engaged and productive.
-The process of removing the toxic employee will likely allow the other employees to become more willing to open up and communicate with each other as they learn to help support one another again.
-This is something that is really important for the overall culture of the company.
-Companies who articulate a strong set of cultural values regarding communication, respect and professionalism as well as a performance evaluation system that ranks both technical performance and the professional treatment of fellow employees are felt by HR professionals to be more resilient and stable.
+The process of removing the toxic employee allows the other employees to become more willing to open up and communicate with each other as they learn to help and support one another anew.
+This is significant for the overall culture of the company.
+Companies that articulate a strong set of cultural values regarding communication, respect, and professionalism as well as a performance evaluation system that ranks both technical performance and the professional treatment of fellow employees are felt by HR professionals to be more resilient and stable.

+In the United States, the issue of workplace bullying has garnered increasing attention from state governments; as of 2023, thirty-two states have introduced versions of the Healthy Workplace Bill, which defines 'toxic' conduct and outlines support for employers to address the behavior through discipline.